m1ner79/internship-journal/README.md

 ## Day 6

 Today I had my weekly call with my mentor.
 Just to make sure that I am on the right track( and working 😃).
 I have advised him that I am almost finished with the first blog.
 I have raised my concerns and he gave me a few handy tips.
 Fingers crossed that today I will share that post.
 Tomorrow I will start exploring Tailwind CSS.

+## Day 7

+So my yesterday's planning went out through the window 🤷‍♂️.
+I wanted to work on Tailwind but instead, I have spent the whole day trying to share this post on many platforms.
+Looks like the easiest way so far was LinkedIn and Twitter.
+I tried Reddit and Hacker News.
+Reddit wasn't too bad but HN...
+Jesus wept as they say.

+Look, I understand it is personal preference and some people may feel offended by my observation but I must say HN has one of the least intuitive UI that I have encountered.
+Sure, there might be others and maybe the worst but for now, this is my nr 1.
+It is probably my fault, I am not Hacky enough 😏.

+Currently, I am researching the best way of sharing your blog post so you can reach the most of the audience.

+Another blog is on the way.
+Holy smokes!
+If I keep this up I will be a pro writer at the end of this internship 😀.